miniblackTW/miniblackTW/README.md

-I’m miniblack_TW
+I’m miniblack_TW,
-I'm learning javascript<a/>
+I'm learning javascript.
-I'm a Skript plugin developer<a/>
+I'm a Skript plugin developer.
-I can write HTML Website</a>
+I can also write HTML Websites.
-I'm the Owner ofBlackpvp.ttfmc.net
+I'm the Owner of Blackpvp.ttfmc.net.